lizrice/ebpf-advent/README.md

 space, so I can use a larger size for ADVENT_BUFFER_LEN (which would allow for parsing a bigger file if necessary).

+---
+If you want to learn more about eBPF, you might want to check out my repo and book [Learning eBPF](https://github.com/lizrice/learning-ebpf)